na-na-hi/renget/archive/CharacterProvider.md

 **Q:** Is...
 Is this a placebo!?
 **A:** It's not.
 Prompts with powerful words and sentences may have a significant impact on output.
-**Q:** But my sex scenes are the same!
-And sometimes it loops!
-**A:** Prompts are mostly intended for Adventures and inventiveness.
-Claude will try to come up with events and situations while keeping its character.
-It will also add NPCs and surroundings in certain versions.
-Well, and sex scenes may sometimes become *inventive* too.
-Just beware of knocks in door...
-If it loops it's either because of LLM's abilities or... your input looks like "I continue doing what I am doing" or you are in the same scene for too long or the LLM lacks enough context.
-Try something complex, change scene, skip time, write an OOC request.

 **Q:** Why do you divide rules in parts and use JB & prefill?
 **A:** Dividing is for user to easy modify the rules.
 Rules (Guidelines) section in the beginning ('Main prompt' or 'Author's note') provides CONTEXT for chat, 'JB' gives DIRECTIONS to AI, 'Prefill' forces AI to perform certain things.
 LLMs are ridiculous at the moment...